 If the student is unable to pay for the full session amount prior to the start of the course, the student may have an opportunity to pay the tuition balance in limited installments or on a Monthly Payment Plan.
 The student will be required to pay all installments on time with the understanding that this is before or on the due dates established.
-International students are not eligible for installment plans and must pay a minimum one full semester prior to the start of each semester.
-In limited circumstances, a payment plan option may be available for international students.
+International students are not eligible for installment plans and must pay prior to the start of each course.
 Monthly Payment Plan students will be deemed to be in conditional good financial standing with the University if they are current with all scheduled payments.